 We at Go Social Experts are revealing a road-map to success.
 We’ve spent years working with Facebook advertising to put together a powerful system that gets results, and best of all it works with all manner of businesses.

-Over the next few weeks I will reveal to you what it takes to succeed using Facebook profitably.
+In the next few articles, I will reveal to you what it takes to succeed using Facebook profitably.
 I will dive into detail, and the articles will be somewhat longer than usual.
 In addition, I’m offering a free video that will go into greater depth about what it takes to profitably use Facebook to market your business.

 I look forward to working with you and guiding you as you develop a plan to move forward using Facebook as a powerful part of your toolkit.
 Many businesses, both large and small, have success when using Facebook to market themselves.